Description of symbols

 \(\nflatgradp\)

-Is the maximum height index at which the height of the center of an edge lies within two neighboring cells.
+Maximum height index at which an edge center lies within two neighboring cells.